99003769/Python_miniProject/1_Requirements/readme.md

 ##  Low level Requirements:
 1.The data sheet contain 40 rows and 10 coloumns
-2.The sheet contain the data of total number of theft taken place in different states in india in year between 2001 to 2005
+2.The sheet contain the data of total number of theft taken place in different states in india in year between 2001 to 2005 3.reading the data using python predefined functions 4.extracting data from all five sheet according to user.